Systematic reviews: searching for evidence

 Pre-requisites

-Some experience of searching literature databases, such as MEDLINE or PsycINFO.
+Some experience of searching literature databases, such as MEDLINE or PsycINFO, is recommended.

 Course description